Harm reduction: Tobacco

 Tobacco harm reduction describes actions taken to lower the health risks associated with using tobacco, especially combustible forms, without abstaining completely from tobacco and nicotine.
 Some of these measures include switching to safer (lower tar) cigarettes, switching to snus or dipping tobacco, or using a non-tobacco nicotine delivery systems.
 In recent years, the growing use of electronic cigarettes (or vaping) for smoking cessation, whose long-term safety remains uncertain, has sparked an ongoing controversy among medical and public health between those who seek to restrict and discourage all use until more is known and those who see them as a useful approach for harm reduction, whose risks are most unlikely to equal those of smoking tobacco.
-"Their usefulness in tobacco harm reduction as a substitute for tobacco products is unclear, but in an effort to decrease tobacco related death and disease, they have a potential to be part of the strategy.
+"Their usefulness in tobacco harm reduction as a substitute for tobacco products is unclear", but in an effort to decrease tobacco related death and disease, they have a potential to be part of the strategy.

-It is widely acknowledged that discontinuation of all tobacco products confers the greatest lowering of risk.
-However, there is a considerable population of inveterate smokers who are unable or unwilling to achieve abstinence.
-Harm reduction may be of substantial benefit to these individuals.